-Saturday Hot and mostly sunny.
-Slight (20%) chance of a shower in the southwest during this afternoon and evening.
-Near zero chance of rain elsewhere.
-The chance of thunderstorms in the south during this afternoon and evening.
-Light winds becoming N/NE 15 to 25 km/h in the middle of the day then becoming light in the late evening.
+Friday Hot.
+Partly cloudy.
+Slight (20%) chance of a shower in the southwest, near zero chance elsewhere.
+The chance of a thunderstorm in the southwest in the afternoon.
+Light winds becoming N/NE 15 to 20 km/h in the late afternoon then becoming light in the late evening.

-Sunday Hot.
+Saturday Hot.
 Partly cloudy.
-The chance of thunderstorms in the southwest in the afternoon.
-Light winds becoming N/NE 15 to 20 km/h in the early afternoon then becoming light in the late evening.
+Medium (50%) chance of showers in the south, slight (20%) chance elsewhere.
+The chance of a thunderstorm.
+Light winds becoming NW 15 to 20 km/h during the morning then becoming light during the afternoon.

-Tuesday Hot.
-Mostly sunny morning.
-Medium (40%) chance of showers in the afternoon and evening.
-The chance of a thunderstorm in the southwest in the afternoon and evening.
-Light winds becoming N/NE 15 to 25 km/h during the day.
+Sunday Cloudy.
+Medium (60%) chance of showers, most likely in the morning and afternoon.
+The chance of a thunderstorm in the north in the afternoon and evening.
+Winds E 20 to 30 km/h.

 Capricornia Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 Heatwave conditions have scorched southern Queensland today for a second time in just over a week, with paramedics preparing for another spike in heat-related cases.

 Authorities are growing frustrated with people continuing to drive across fast-moving creek crossings, as hundreds of millimetres of rain swells river catchments across WA's north.